 Colors are subject to interpretation and are not always the same for everyone.
 This is because of different factors ranging from age to gender.
 One shade of red may appear slightly dark or lighter for each person.
 Even though this is the case it is a good idea to pick a color that best represents your design.
 If you choose to use red then pick a version of red that further away from pink.
 A rosy red would be best so that when it is seen as a lighter color then it stays as a red and does not deviate too far from your website’s design.

-These are only a few elements that go into web design.
+These are only a few elements that go into web design (for a more detailed breakdown, view our blog about the design process from start to finish).
 As seen above some of the simplest things can have a huge impact on your site and your message.
 Do not consider design elements something you can ignore.
 Design is the very thing that can make your website a place where visitors feel more welcomed.